Winter Storm Jayden (U.S.)

 In the wake of the U.S. federal government shutdown, life science companies question how it may affect their critical shipments of clinical supplies and biological lab samples.
 Currently, Marken is not experiencing any significant delays in processing import or export entries at U.S. ports.
 Besides customs, our primary concern relates to the services provided by… Read more »

-On Tuesday, January 15, a planned strike by a German labor union will affect Frankfurt, Hamburg, Munich, Hanover, Bremen, Dresden, Leipzig/Halle and Erfurt airports.
+On Tuesday, January 15, a planned strike by a German labor union will affect Frankfurt, Hamburg, Munich, Hannover, Bremen, Dresden, Leipzig/Halle and Erfurt airports.
 The strike has resulted in hundreds of flight cancellations at the airports including domestic and international flights via Lufthansa, Germany’s largest airline.
 Marken has enacted contingency plans to minimize any impact to our… Read more »

 Boryspil International Airport (KBP) located in Kyiv, Ukraine is imposing a temporary embargo on imported cargo from December 24, 2018 until January 4, 2019.
 Marken has already put contingency plans in place.
 Clients may reach out to a local Marken office for updates on a particular shipment.